 For the time being, you can check out for basic non-stereoscopic 360 degrees content on YouTube.

-In short, all you need is a YouTube app, a smartphone compatible with Google cardboard, and of course a cardboard for the visual treat.
-Near things look near, far things looks far, you can look around, and feel like you are there!
+Some interesting links: In short, all you need is a YouTube app, a smartphone compatible with Google cardboard, and of course cardboard for the visual treat.
+Near things look near, far things look far, you can look around, and feel like you are there!